The Gap-Giant Association: Are Planets Hiding in the Gaps?: Dynamical stability

 \subsection{Initial conditions}

 To assess stability more accurately, we created many realizations of each {\it Kepler} system based on the available observational constraints.
-For Kepler-48, -65, and -139, we sampled planetary masses from the RV-based posteriors and adopted plausible guesses for orbital eccentricities and inclinations.
-Kepler-90 has a more delicate dynamical configuration that required more careful treatment.
+Kepler-90 has a more delicate dynamical configuration than the other three systems that required more careful treatment.
 The initial conditions used in our dynamical simulations are described below.